-This is a school based training route that combines the practice within the classroom with a high level of research based learning acquired on the PGCE.
+This is a combined university and school based training route that blends guided practice within the classroom with a high level of research based learning acquired on the PGCE.
 This is the perfect route for recent graduates and career changers who are keen to engage with the academic rigour the PGCE provides.
 Applicants will gain both QTS and a PGCE.
-You will spend two thirds of the year at school and the remaining time at University.
+You will spend two thirds of the year at school and the remaining time at university, and can choose the Primary General route (age 5-11), Early Years (age 3-7). or Primary (5-11) with Mathematics Specialism route.

-Primary Advantage Federation is seeking to appoint excellent applicants like you for the School Direct Primary (Tuition Fee) Programme next year.
-This route looks identical to the PGCE programme on offer- the only difference is that you apply directly to our schools rather than the university itself.
+Primary Advantage Federation is seeking to appoint excellent applicants like you for the IOE Lead Partner Direct Primary (Tuition Fee) Programme next year.
+This route looks identical to the PGCE programme on offer with UCL – the only difference is that you apply directly to our schools rather than the university itself.
 That way you know where you’ll be placed for the entire year.

-This training route is provided with the Institute of Education (IOE); The IOE is a global leader in teacher education.
+This training route is provided with the UCL Institute of Education (IOE); The IOE is a global leader in teacher education.
 Their programmes are recognised by Ofsted as “outstanding” in every criterion across Primary and Secondary Education.
-All UCL School Direct students have full access to UCL student support services and facilities.
+All IOE Lead Partner Direct students have full access to UCL student support services and facilities.

 As a trainee you will be warmly welcomed and supported in our schools.

-You will start the year at the IOE and early in September join one of our schools for your first placement.
+You will start the year in September at university and early in October join one of our schools for your first placement.
 You will have the chance to observe and participate in class at first and gradually be coached to lead activities and teach small group and whole classes as your placement progresses, with the guidance, nurture and support of your class teacher.

 You will benefit from a very strong support network which includes an IOE tutor, school mentors, class teacher mentors and the student peer group.
 Most importantly you will love working with our children.

-As part of our support programme you’ll come together for a weekly Hub training session with some of the best teachers in our federation for training, observations, and reflecting on practice.
+As part of our support programme you’ll come together for a weekly ITT Hub training session led by some of the best teachers in our federation for training, and to reflect on practice.
 We have found this creates a really strong peer group which students find incredibly supportive and valuable.
 It also adds an important third dimension to your teacher training experience.

 You will benefit from working across Early Years Foundation, Key Stage 1 and Key Stage 2 during the course of the year.
 You will be able to select your route as either EYFS/KS1, KS1/KS2 or KS2 only.
 You will start in one of our schools for the first placement.
 You will then do a short alternative placement outside our federation half way through the year to broaden your experience, and then rotate into one of our other primary schools in Hackney in the final part of the year, teaching in a different age phase.
 These placements will be co-ordinated and finalised between us and the IOE once you start on the programme.